jay0x5/Aveon/README.md

     npm install express
     npm install dotenv
     npm install uuid
-    npm install gun
+    npm install ipfshttpclient
     npm install crypto-js

    # *WHAT THE CODE?!*

-   Lets see how we can run the backend now?
+   Lets see how we can run the code now?

   ### File Structure["Package" folder]:
   - **index.js**: main code file where all the functionalities are being built.</br>

-  - **test.js**: test file which imports index.js and is testing its RegisterUser Function.</br>
+  - **register.js**: test file which imports index.js and is testing its RegisterUser Function.</br>

-  - **logintest.js**: another test file which imports index.js and is testing its LoginUser Function.</br>
+  - **login.js**: another test file which imports index.js and is testing its LoginUser Function.</br>

-  - **queryyy.js**: just a GUNDB querying code which is used to check documents by entering respective URK or UAK.</br>

   - **package.json**: package file created after npm init.

+  - **recovery.json**: file which tests the functionality of recovering CAT tokens for users.

-  - **updatetest.js**: file which tests functionality of Update functions.
+  - **Update.js**: file which tests functionality of Update functions.

-  - **user_relations.js**: file which tests functionality of adding user relation function.
+  - **Addrelations.js**: file which tests functionality of adding user relation function.

-  - **fetch_relations.js**: file which tests functionality of fetching the user relation function.
+  - **FetchRelations.js**: file which tests functionality of fetching the user relation function.

-  - **mdt-test.js**: file which tests multi-device-token functionality.
+  - **MDT.js**: file which tests multi-device-token functionality.

   ### Running the code:

+   For now, I think this is pretty straightforward without any code changes, you can run node filename.js.

+   For example:
-   For now, I think this is pretty straightforward without any code changes, you can run node filename.js after you set parameters for registering function in test.js file and then getting the encrypted CAT from the terminal, passing it to logintest.js and testing login function.
+   Set parameters for registering function in register.js file and then getting the encrypted CAT from the terminal, passing it to login.js and testing login function.In this way you run each method file locally and test it out :D

    Please report any issues via "Issues" or reach out to me :D